 Trinity Health, one of the largest not-for-profit Catholic health care systems in the United States, reported a data breach involving the unauthorized disclosure of patient health information through an electronic Health Information Exchange (HIE).

 On Jan.
-13, 2026, Trinity Health was notified by its HIE partner of a potential unauthorized disclosure of patient health information, according to the consumer notice.
+13, 2026, Trinity Health was notified by its HIE partner of a potential unauthorized disclosure of patient health information.
 An HIE member called Health Gorilla, which manages data exchange requests for certain other companies, had stated that patient health information was needed for treatment purposes.

 However, the HIE was unable to confirm Health Gorilla's statements or whether the companies that received the information had proper authorizations for the data they obtained through the exchange, according to the notice.